Which Function Has An Inverse That Is A Function

 Graphical Test for One-to-One Functions: The Horizontal Line Test

 A simple visual method to determine if a function is one-to-one is the horizontal line test.
-If any horizontal line intersects the graph of the function at more than one point, the function is not one-to-one.
-Conversely, if every horizontal line intersects the graph at most once, the function is one-to-one.
+Which means if any horizontal line intersects the graph of the function at more than one point, the function is not one-to-one.
+Plus, conversely, if every horizontal line intersects the graph at most once, the function is one-to-one.
 This is a powerful tool for quickly assessing the injectivity of a function from its graph.

 Algebraic Methods for Determining One-to-One Functions

 While the graphical method is intuitive, algebraic approaches are often necessary, particularly for functions that are difficult to visualize.
-One common method involves assuming f(x₁) = f(x₂) and then demonstrating that this implies x₁ = x₂.
+Day to day, one common method involves assuming f(x₁) = f(x₂) and then demonstrating that this implies x₁ = x₂.
 This is precisely what we did in Example 1 above.
-Let's look at a more complex example:

 • Example 3: Consider the function h(x) = (x - 3)³ + 2.
 Let's assume h(x₁) = h(x₂):